Things To Do in Provincetown

 First Cape tip visit

-Protect one town block, one ocean block, and one meal worth remembering.
+Protect one town block, one ocean block, and a meal worth remembering.
 That is usually a better first pass than trying to squeeze the whole Cape into one tip-town day.

 Weekend stay